This game is rated PEGI 7

 The town of Portia is full of unique characters for you to get to know.
 They will go to school, do their jobs, workout, and have fun.
 They also have unique stories for the player to experience.
 The player will be able to get into relationships with other townsfolk; whether they are looking for friendships, romances or even marriage.
 You are free to make their own mark on Portia and immerse themselves in a warm, welcoming town full of experiences.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to My Time At Portia or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to My Time At Portia in how they play or their theme.
 These are good alternative games to My Time At Portia.